 These rituals provide people with something to look forward to, much like a vacation, and the anticipation of the event creates just as much happiness as the event itself.
 Piling them all together, there is much to look forward to and enjoy!

 Forging Social Connection

-The sheer amount of holiday gatherings most people attend is astounding.
+The sheer amount of holiday activities most people attend is astounding.
 We are talking Christmas parties, work events, church gatherings, dinners with friends, gift-giving with loved ones, volunteering in the community, and so much more.
-Sometimes it can feel overwhelming, but this time that is expected to be with others truly benefits our happiness.
+Sometimes, it can feel overwhelming, but this time that is expected to be with others truly benefits our happiness.

 Christmas is the season of generosity.
-As I’ve mentioned before, charitable giving provides exponentially to everyone involved.
+As I’ve mentioned before, charitable giving provides exponential benefits to everyone involved.
 Those who give feel a helper’s high, those who receive feel gratitude, and those who witness such acts feel more compelled to give themselves.

-While I won’t go into the nitty gritty details right now, you can discover more information on why charitable giving makes us happy by tuning into episode 464 or reading my blog on it!
+While I won’t go into the nitty gritty details right now, you can discover why charitable giving makes us happy by tuning into episode 464 or reading my blog on it!

 Random Acts of Kindness

 Similar to charitable giving, the last theory I want to discuss concerning happiness and holiday cheer is random acts of kindness.
 This is the time of year when people lower their walls, open their eyes to the people around them, and make more effort to make others happy.